guoxiaohu/python_for_kids/README.md

 python_for_kids
 ===============

-some codes for my daughter's python learning
+some codes written by my daughter's during her python learning